A film by Arno Oehri & Oliver Primus

 While the film has other issues—notably its hesitant editing and filler visuals that take up valuable real estate in time—these are tolerable in light of the fact that so little music is offered.
 Witnessing Abercrombie at home on the piano, for example, is unabashedly beautiful, but gone too soon.

 Open Land is ultimately one of those situations where our love for the subject outweighs our criticism of presentation.
 But as someone who simply plays what he likes, working with two parts intuition for every part intention, Abercrombie isn’t all that dynamic when it comes to describing his music or process.
 All of which makes for a lovely piece of apocrypha, to be sure, but far from the best introduction to the man’s life, art, and musical significance.
-For that, look no further than The First Quartet and its in-depth liner notes by John Kelman, whose laser-focused passion for and knowledge of this music speaks to the worth of experience not only for artists but also those who admire their creations.
+For that, look no further than The First Quartet and its in-depth liner notes by John Kelman, whose laser-focused passion for and knowledge of this music speak to the worth of experience not only for artists but also those who admire their creations.